 Workshop #1 for "Digital Twins in Production Engineering HPC Education," May 14-15, 2020, MDRB Auditorium

-The impact and benefits from cross-disciplinary research, education and training in Computational Science and Engineering in various scientific and engineering domains have grown stronger since the start of SimCenter in 2002.
+Since the SimCenter's launch in 2002, the impact and benefits from cross-disciplinary research, education and training in Computational Science and Engineering have grown stronger.

-The scientific, technical and programmatic objectives of the SimCenter are aligned with problems of global, national and regional importance and grouped in these application focus areas:
+The scientific, technical and programmatic objectives of the SimCenter are aligned with problems of global, national and regional importance.